chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/test.md

 ![Chromatic caught changes](/intro-to-storybook/chromatic-catch-changes.png)

 There are a lot of changes!
-The component hierarchy where `TaskComponent` is a child of `TaskListComponent` and `InboxScreenComponent` means one small tweak snowballs into major regressions.
+The component hierarchy where `Task` is a child of `TaskList` and `InboxScreen` means one small tweak snowballs into major regressions.
 This circumstance is precisely why developers need visual regression testing in addition to other testing methods.

 ![UI minor tweaks major regressions](/intro-to-storybook/minor-major-regressions.gif)